mckeont/GIS-MCDA-5131/README.md

 Open application (Index.html)

-Use Planning_Districts.geojson as the boundary layer
+Use Philly_5131.geojson as the boundary and data layer

-Use WetWeather_data.geojson for all conditions except Population

-Use Population_Philly.geojson for population data.
+Use scoring_matrix_5131.csv